 - (1) Because enrolment is limited and because the studies in this interpretive/creative field involve highly specialized training, candidates must satisfy a selection committee that they have the ability and commitment to undertake the program.
-The selection committee decides based on evidence derived from an assessment of any course that may have been taken and a portfolio of work done by the candidate.
-Assessment may include an interview designed to evaluate an applicant's maturity and motivation, initiative, ability to communicate, and personal qualities and interests.
-When an interview is required, candidates will be advised of the interview dates. - (2) Portfolios are assessed May 1-30.
+The selection committee decides based on evidence derived from an assessment of any course that may have been taken and a portfolio of work done by the candidate. - (2) Portfolios are assessed May 1-30.
 Portfolios and applications must be received by the deadlines noted in §12. - (3) Enquiries regarding the detailed artistic requirements for admission to these programs should be directed initially to the Department of Art and Design, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-5712, e-mail artdes@ualberta.ca. - (4) Students seeking readmission to the BFA (Art and Design) program [see §42.7(2)d] or readmission to the BDesign program [see §42.6(2)f] following a recommendation not to continue must meet the program readmission requirements.